walterfreeman/ast101/index.md

 ## Welcome to Astronomy 101!

-Remember that Paper 1 is due today.
-Please email a copy to <suast101projects@gmail.com> and put one in your TA's mailbox.
+Remember that Paper 2 is due November 4 and Homework 5 is due today.

+The seating charts for today's quiz: <a href="chart-secM001.pdf">[12:30 section]</a> <a href="chart-secM002.pdf">[2:00 section]</a>

 ### Current lecture slides:

-Class 17: <a href="slides/lecture17/lecture17.pdf">Thermal radiation</a>
+Class 18 will use the same slides as the previous class: <a href="slides/lecture17/lecture17.pdf">Thermal radiation</a>